kyle9021/pc-graph/examples/jq-rdf-bash.md

 cat ./json/temp_config.json | jq -r '.data.items[] | {name: .name, id: .id}'
 ```

-We can see the relationship between the `"name"`  ec2 instance: `"ec2instancename_example"` and the instance `"id"` represented in json format.
+We can see the relationship between the `"name"` of the ec2 instance `"ec2instancename_example"` and the instance `"id"` represented in json format.
 Something like this:

 ```json
 {